METCO: Structure and operations

 Each suburban district operates its METCO program independently, at the discretion of each city or town's School Committee.
 The METCO program is funded predominantly by a state line item allocated by the Legislature every year and distributed to each participating district by a formula related to the number of students enrolled.
 The Department of Elementary and Secondary Education administers the grant and related reporting.
 The city of Boston does not contribute any money to METCO operations.

 The majority of the funding goes to transportation, which is organized by each suburban school district.
-Other major budget items are dedicated METCO personnel in each district, and the central administration at METCO, Inc. METCO, Inc. is the Boston-based 501(c)3 that oversees the recruitment, eligibility screening, and school assignment of Boston students, in addition to providing support services in Boston to METCO families.
+Other major budget items are salaries of dedicated METCO personnel in each district, and the central administration at METCO, Inc. METCO, Inc. is the Boston-based 501(c)3 that oversees the recruitment, eligibility screening, and school assignment of Boston students.
+It also provides support services in Boston to METCO families.

 Districts determine the number of “marginal seats” available in each grade, and request a corresponding number of student applicants from the METCO, Inc. central office.
-The METCO application policy was revised in 2019 and clarifies eligibility for the program and the process by which students are referred from Boston to a participating school district, and on what basis a district places students in open seats.
+The METCO application policy was revised in 2019 to clarify eligibility for the program and the process by which students are referred from Boston to a participating school district, as well as the basis by which a district places students in open seats.

 METCO Directors from each district formed an independent non-profit membership organization, the METCO Directors Association, for mutual support and professional development.

 Some communities have active resident groups to provide funding and social support to Boston students.

 History

-METCO was developed during a period of activism by Boston Black parents, primarily mothers, to achieve educational equity through school desegregation.
+METCO was developed during a period of activism by Black parents, primarily mothers, in Boston to achieve educational equity through school desegregation.
 In 1963, the Boston branch of the NAACP demanded that the School Committee of Boston Public Schools acknowledge de facto segregation and commit to a series of reforms.
 The demands were presented by the chair of the Education Committee of the NAACP, activist Ruth Batson.
-A series of protests, including sit-ins, boycotts, and a self-funded desegregation program within the city called Operation Exodus achieved publicity.
+A series of protests gained publicity; they included sit-ins, boycotts, and a self-funded desegregation program within the city called Operation Exodus.
 However, the Boston Public Schools continued to either deny that racial disparities existed, or to deny responsibility for them.

 The state of Massachusetts, on the other hand, did provide legal support for the protestors.
 The Racial Imbalance Bill was filed by State Representative Royal L. Bolling and passed in 1965 as Massachusetts General Law Chapter 76, Section 12A.
-This law authorized the withholding of funds from any public school deemed to be perpetuating “racial imbalance,” defined as having more than 50% non-white students.
-The law also enabled city and town school committees and districts to "help alleviate racial isolation" (defined as any public school where over 70% of the student population is white) through voluntary cross-district enrollment.
+This law authorized the withholding of funds from any public school deemed to be perpetuating “racial imbalance,” which was defined as having more than 50% non-white students.
+The law also enabled city and town school committees and districts to "help alleviate racial isolation" (defined as any public school where more than 70% of the student population is white) through voluntary cross-district enrollment.